 What is Geography?

-Geographers study natural and human features, processes and phenomena and how they interact in the environment at the local, regional and global scales in an attempt to answer three key questions:
+Geographers study natural and human features, processes and systems and how they interact in the environment at the local, regional and global scales in an attempt to answer three key questions:

 • What is where?